Understanding what factors impact the cost of a website

 Step four: Start the build

 At this point, you can sit back and relax a little.
-The scope and the cost of the build have been agreed and the project has started.
+The scope & cost of the build have been agreed and the project has started.
 Builders are on-site and will soon be notifying you of progress.

-As far as web development is concerned, this means that the front-end page templates are going to be coded responsively for mobile and desktop devices.
+This means that each page template is being coded responsively for mobile and desktop devices.

 Step five: Initial review of the build